ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The orchestrator now connects to a Redis database.
+The orchestrator now connects to a Redis database server.

-To add support for a new KV data store, one need only write a plugin that can establish a connection to this new data store and wire it up with the kvdbsync plugin.
+To add support for a new KV data store, one need only write a plugin that can establish a connection to the new data store and wire it up with the kvdbsync plugin.

 ### etcd

 More information: [etcd documentation][etcd-plugin]

-etcd is a distributed KV data store that provides data read-write capabilities.
+[etcd](https://etcd.io/) is a distributed KV data store that provides data read-write capabilities.
 The machine hosting the KV data store is referred to as the `etcd server`.

 etcd can be started on a local machine in its own container with the following command:
 ```bash